Driving the challenging D211A through Combe de la Fayolle

 Tucked away on the southeastern part of the country, the scary road through the ravine is called D211A.
 It’s also known as Auris balcony road or Route de la Roche.
 Carved into the mountainside, the road is totally paved but extremely narrow.
-The drive has a big risk of rock slides and it’s not recommended for drivers who are prone to vertigo.
+It has a big risk of rock slides and it’s not recommended for drivers who are prone to vertigo.

 Perched on a cliff above the Romanche valley, the staggering road is 7.6km (4.72 miles) long running from Auris to Le Bourg-d'Oisans.
 The awe-inspiring balcony road overlooks the Romanche valley and Bourg d’Oisans from high above.

+The tortuous road has 3 narrow and unlit tunnels where only one vehicle can drive through.
+Blow your horn before entering these tunnels.
 This road is heavily used by locals – so expect traffic coming contrary to you.
 Having this in mind its worth to think about on which end you start to drive: If you start at Le Bourg-d'Oisans you are always on the hill side and the traffic coming contrary might have a problem with the drop – but it’s not you.
 Additionally, some parts of the road are rather tight so it’s better to drive it without huge sidecases: leave them in the hotel.
 The ordinary traffic includes trucks, cars and bicycles- also bicycles driven by children.
-There are also some tunnels were only one vehicle can drive through.
-Blow your horn before entering these tunnels.